-In fact, certain high-fat foods seem to have benefits for people with diabetes.
-Eating nuts along with higher-carb foods may help prevent blood sugar levels from going up too sharply.
+In fact, certain high-fat foods seem to help people who have diabetes.
+Eating nuts along with higher-carb foods may prevent blood sugar levels from going up too sharply.
 Other studies have shown that people who eat avocados are less likely to get metabolic syndrome.
 That's a cluster of symptoms that includes high blood sugar.

 Just remember to keep portion sizes small.
 The calories can add up quickly.

 7. Nibbling on 100-calorie snack packs